scoopscode/Pinpoint-Sims-777/README.md

 ## About

-In March of 2021, we annouced our free project called the PPS 777 (Pinpoint Simulations 777) which is based off the Boeing 777-300ER aircraft.
+In February of 2021, we annouced our free project called the PPS 777 (Pinpoint Simulations 777) which is based off the Boeing 777-300ER aircraft.
 We plan to make the entire 777 family after we make the debut of the 777-300ER.
 Additionally, our project is open-source, which means *you* can contribute to the project in a multitude of different ways.

 ## Download

 As of right now, we currently cannot offer the PPS 777 for download as it is not completed or ready for flight!
-With that being said, you can join our Discord and follow for updates there of models and the overall development of the aircraft.
+With that being said, you can join our Discord and follow for updates of our models and the overall development of the aircraft.

 ## FAQ